andrewjsmith00/notes/Apache Spark/Introduction to Apache Spark/Spark's Language APIs.md

 	The authors of Spark have worked to ensure you can write Spark code in Java

 [[Python]]
-	Python supports almost all constructs that Scala supports
+	Python supports almost all constructs that Scala supports.
+See [[PySpark]]

 [[SQL]]
 	Spark supports a subset of the ANSI SQL 2003 standard, making it easy for analysts and non-programmers to use Spark